worldamazing/plan/README.md

 > Together, let's craft a narrative that resonates with every member of our global community, leveraging the unique contributions of both human and PMS to forge a path forward.

 <!--
-### Personalized CTAs
-> Recognizing the unique contributions and preferences of each potential member, the GI is committed to ensuring that everyone has the opportunity to soar to new heights.
-Our personalized CTAs are tailored to the individual lifestyles and aspirations of key community figures, demonstrating how the GI could leverage vast resources to meet specific needs and interests.
-These pages embody our belief that no matter one’s current standing or viewpoints, the future holds incredible potential for all.
-By embracing every potential member, we aim to foster the brightest, most inclusive future.
-- [**Barack**](docs/cta-personal-barack.md): Utilizing diplomatic finesse and leadership acumen to foster international cooperation and peacebuilding.
-- [**Don**](docs/cta-personal-don.md): Harnessing entrepreneurial spirit and financial acuity to drive economic innovation and business development.
-- [**Joe**](docs/cta-personal-joe.md): Applying deep governance knowledge and policy expertise to enhance regulatory frameworks and public administration.
 - [**Ye**](docs/cta-personal-ye.md): Inspiring innovation in music and fashion, integrating artistic exploration with cultural sustainability.
 - [**Jay**](docs/cta-personal-hov.md): Cultivating artistic entrepreneurship and cultural influence to enrich global arts and community engagement.
 - [**Marshall**](docs/cta-personal-marshall.md): Encouraging personal growth and artistic expression, using music as a conduit for emotional resilience and social commentary.
-- [**Bill**](docs/cta-personal-bill.md): Employing sharp wit and social commentary to challenge cultural norms and advocate for mental health awareness.
 - [**Jon**](docs/cta-personal-jon.md): Leveraging media influence and advocacy to champion veterans’ rights and drive transformative social initiatives.
 - [**Oprah**](docs/cta-personal-oprah.md): Amplifying voices and empowering global communities through media, philanthropy, and advocacy for education and women's rights.
 - [**Hillary**](docs/cta-personal-hillary.md): Steering global policy and diplomacy with a focus on women’s empowerment and international relations.